First example on LazyData

 y = 'Nº Cases')

-After this element is groped by and summarized by the onset of
+After this element is grouped by and summarized by the onset of

 symptoms date, here DT_SIN_PRI